-Powerful ideas and important perspectives.
-We worked with the Centre for London to create a new essay series that explores some of the key challenges impacting the capital.
+London is one of the world’s great cities.
+With that comes unique challenges and opportunities.
+We worked with the Centre for London to create an essay series that explores some of the key issues impacting the capital.

-What are the key challenges that London faces today?
+What are the main challenges that London faces today?
 How do these impact how we live, work and play in the capital?
 And how can we tackle them?

 The journal is restrained in its overall approach and we have kept a consistent design that works across multiple issues of the journal.
-We have used playful colours to signpost different issues, keeping the design fresh and giving the reader an element of surprise.
-With continuity between print and web in mind, we selected a colour from the G.F Smith Colorplan range for each print edition that works equally well on screen – the website switches colour as you browse between issues.
+Playful colours are used to signpost different issues, keeping the design fresh and giving the reader an element of surprise.
+With continuity between print and web in mind, we selected a colour from the GF Smith Colorplan paper range for each print edition that works equally well on screen.

 We were especially pleased at how seamlessly the design integrated across print and digital.
 The design continues to inform our thinking about how we present our research and ideas.Jo Corfield, Centre for London

-The minimal typographic approach ensures the writing remains the main feature, and our understated design puts the content at the heart of the user experience.
+The minimal typographic approach ensures the writing remains the main focus, and our understated design puts the content at the heart of the reader’s experience.
 Readers can engage quickly and easily, without distraction, both online and in print.

 Data visualisation is a core part of the journal.
 Each issue has three feature infographics which break up the more classic essay layouts.
 Working together with the Centre’s researchers, we selected compelling stories that could be translated into custom visualisations.